xfce-mirror/xfce4-dev-tools/helpers/README.md

 # xfce-helpers
 Just some small helpers for developing Xfce

+## xfce-build
+A script to locally run the same build we run on GitLab CI.

 ## xfce-do-release
 A quick playbook that goes through my steps when doing an Xfce release, with all the steps that could be automated.